amandasaurus/osm-lump-ways/README.md

 Unlike `--ends-membership` this only uses the OSM ways which are included by the tag filters

-### `ends-full-upstreams`

-Only with `--ends-upstreams` argument.
-File of MultiLineStrings showing, for each end, where the upstreams are.
-Useful to find why there's a big upstream end somewhere.

 `--ends-upstreams-min-upstream-m 1e6 --ends-upstreams-max-nodes 1000` is a good tradeoff for calculation speed & file size, which still shows the relevant upstreams